spectrocloud/librarium/content/docs/14-troubleshooting/06-nodes.md

 ## Palette Agents Workload Payload Size Issue

-A cluster comprising many nodes can create a situation where the workload report data the agent sends to Palette exceeds the 1 MB threshold and fails to deliver the messages.
+A cluster comprised of many nodes can create a situation where the workload report data the agent sends to Palette exceeds the 1 MB threshold and fails to deliver the messages.
 If the agent encounters too many workload report deliveries, the agent container may transition into a  *CrashLoopBackOff* state.

 If you encounter this scenario, you can configure the cluster to stop sending workload reports to Palette.
 To disable the workload report feature, create a *configMap* with the following configuration.
-Use a cluster profile manifest layer to make this configMap.
+Use a cluster profile manifest layer to create the configMap.

 <br />